-AP Physics 1 is an algebra-based, introductory collegelevel physics course.
+requirement for UC/CSU.
+Students will receive an extra grade point bonus for introductory college-level physics course.
 Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
-The year will culminate in the administration of the AP Physics B exam.
-A mandatory parent meeting will be scheduled.
+The year will culminate in the administration of the AP Physics 1 exam.